 Canterbury Ring Woods - Church Woods

 An RSPB reserve on the northern outskirts of Canterbury.
-It has Redstart, Nightjar, Tree Pipit, Lesser Spotted Woodpecker, Sparrowhawk, Nightingale and the occasional Crossbill, although sadly no more redstarts.
+It still has Nightjar, Tree Pipit, Lesser Spotted Woodpecker, Sparrowhawk, Nightingale and the occasional Crossbill, although sadly no more redstarts.

 Canterbury Ring Woods - Larkey Valley Woods

 Previously a good site for Hawfinch, now scarce.
 Many other woods (Lyminge forest, Hamstreet, Bedgebury, etc) in the county hold similar birds and a good look at an OS map will allow birders to make their own discoveries.